 This understanding of the way God brings about salvation in a sinner indicates the way we share the gospel with sinners.
 We understand that sinners can never meet the demands to repent and believe apart from the work of the Spirit of God transforming their hearts.
 Yet, as God has said that the way He is pleased to do this is through the proclamation of the Gospel, we declare truly what God has said, knowing that those whom God is calling will believe and others will be hardened when they hear the Word.
 We do not set out to do the work of the Spirit of God in bringing conviction and conversion—only He can do that.
 We aim to present Christ truly in all His glory and saving power and let God do the saving.
 All the glory belongs to Him.
 We’re just privileged that He has allowed us to have a part in bringing His message to sinners.

 There’s a lot more I could say, but these comments (especially if you read the expanded portions by clicking More), have been long enough.
 You can read our Confession of Faith and Catechisms (The Westminster Confession and the Larger and Shorter Catechisms) and that will spell things out in more detail.
 I’d also be happy to talk with you about any of these things written above.

 in Christ’s Service,

-“Michael Bowman is a husband to Emily, father to Haddon and Martin, and pastoral intern.
-He received his M.Div. from Trinity Evangelical Divinity School and is currently a licensed candidate pursuing ordination with the Wisconsin Presbytery of the PCA.”
+“Michael Bowman is a husband to Emily, father to Haddon and Martin.
+He received his M.Div. from Trinity Evangelical Divinity School and was ordained in 2019.”